MartijnTuinstra/PiRail/arduino/libraries/RNet/README.md

-The EmbededLocoNet Library provides functions that manage the sending and receiving of LocoNet packets.

 As bytes are received from the LocoNet by an interrupt driven handler, they are stored in a circular buffer and after a valid packet has been received it can be read out.